– Alexandria, age 19

 As an adolescent you face many challenges and expectations.
-You cope with pressure from your school to perform academically, pressure from your peers to fit in and pressure from your parents to do everything that they were not able to do when they were growing up.
+You cope with pressure from your school to perform academically, pressure from your peers to fit in, and pressure from your parents to do everything that they were not able to do when they were growing up.
 You even cope with pressure you have placed on yourself.
 Sometimes you may feel that all of this is too much.

 Many teens struggle emotionally and it is our society’s great shame that we do such a poor job of supporting adolescents during this trying time.
-You may find yourself experiencing bouts of sadness, anger, frustration and fear with very little acknowledgment from your parents, teachers, and peers.
+You may find yourself experiencing bouts of sadness, anger, frustration, and fear with very little acknowledgment from your parents, teachers, and peers.

 You may find comfort in actions and behaviors that help you think less about all of the pressures associated with being a teenager.
 However, there are healthy and unhealthy ways to cope with the tremendous strain that you are under.
 Some behaviors create the illusion of release when in reality they are making your life more difficult.
-Disordered eating, substance use and self harm may feel like a solution to your problems, but in reality they are only making your life more painful and difficult.
+Disordered eating, substance use, and self harm may feel like a solution to your problems, but in reality they are only making your life more painful and difficult.

-At Adolescent Growth, we specialize in residential treatment for males and females aged twelve to seventeen who are struggling with eating disorders, mental health issues, substance abuse or co-occurring disorders.
-You may feel angry at your parents, hurt by your teachers or betrayed by your peers.
+At Adolescent Growth, we specialize in Residential Treatment for males and females aged twelve to seventeen who are struggling with Eating disorders, Mental Health Issues, Substance Abuse, or Co-Occurring Disorders.
+You may feel angry at your parents, hurt by your teachers, or betrayed by your peers.
 Most of all you feel different from everyone else around you.
 Maybe you have been thinking it’s time for a change.

 – Cheyenne, age 16

-“When I first went into Adolescent Growth, I was seventeen years old, smoking weed, doing ecstasy more than once a week whenever I went partying, ditching school, sneaking out all week long just to go out to the park and have fun with my friends and drink, I knew what I was doing was bad, but there was no one stopping me.
+“When I first went into Adolescent Growth, I was 17 years old, smoking weed, doing ecstasy more than once a week whenever I went partying, ditching school, sneaking out all week long just to go out to the park and have fun with my friends and drink, I knew what I was doing was bad, but there was no one stopping me.
 My parents had no idea what I was doing, they just thought I was anti-social because whenever they were home I locked myself into my room and never wanted to talk to them.
 I was in a very bad place using drugs and alcohol to cover up a bigger problem.
-But with the help of Anna who was my main therapist, I was able to open up and find out exactly why I was unhappy and were able to work on my problems.
+But with the help of Anna, who was my main therapist, I was able to open up and find out exactly why I was unhappy and were able to work on my problems.